LearnWithLlew/MobProgrammingFacilitatorsGuide/MobProgrammingFacilitorsGuide_English.md

  * yes, and...

  It is worth writing these down so everyone can see and refer back to them during the mob.
+ It can be good to mention the no laptops ahead of time so they don't bring them.

  The `yes, and...` rule refers to building on whatever came before you.
 It means you can't delete and start over when it is your turn.